Research Themes

 In the broad field of organic photovoltaics (OPV), small soluble molecules are gaining increasing interest.
 Compared to polymers, small molecules offer a large panel of advantages.
 In particular, dye molecules, such as cyanines, squaraines, or DPP, are characterized by a large extinction coefficient, enabling efficient harvesting of the incident light in thin, submicron solid films.
 This decisive advantage allows for building solar cells with a simple planar bilayer architecture and for throwing off the shackles of donor-acceptor bulk heterojunction morphology control inherent to polymer-based systems.

-Ultrafast charge transfer at donor-acceptor heterojunctions in OPV systems is monitored by means of fs transient absorption spectroscopy.
+Ultrafast charge transfer at donor-acceptor heterojunctions in OPV systems was monitored by means of fs transient absorption spectroscopy.
 Light induced interfacial charge transfer typically leads to the formation of charge transfer states (or CT excitons) formed by electrostatically-bound electron-hole pairs astride the material junction.
-The EDA technique (see here above) allows for directly monitoring the dynamics of free electron formation during the dissociation of interfacial CT states.
-Motions of electrons and holes is scrutinized separately by selectively probing the Stark shift dynamics at selected wavelengths, thus enabling a spatio-temporal analysis of charge and quasiparticle dynamics in planar bilayer OPV cells.
+The EDA technique (see here above) allowed for directly monitoring the dynamics of free electron formation during the dissociation of interfacial CT states.
+Motions of electrons and holes was scrutinized separately by selectively probing the Stark shift dynamics at selected wavelengths, thus enabling a spatio-temporal analysis of charge and quasiparticle dynamics in planar bilayer OPV cells.

 Symmetry-breaking photoinduced charge separation